Richard Taylor (Confederate general): Operations to recapture New Orleans

-Taylor planned to move down the Bayou Teche, overcoming the lightly defended outposts and supply depots, and then capturing New Orleans, which would cut off Banks' U.S. army from their supplies.
+Taylor planned to move down the Bayou Teche, overcome the lightly defended outposts and supply depots, and then capture New Orleans, which would cut off Banks' U.S. army from its supplies.
 Although his plan met with approval from Secretary of War James A. Seddon and President Jefferson Davis, Taylor's immediate superior, Edmund Kirby Smith, felt that operations on the Louisiana banks of the Mississippi across from Vicksburg would be the best strategy to halt the Siege of Vicksburg.
 From Alexandria, Louisiana, Taylor marched his army up to Richmond, Louisiana.
-There he was joined by Confederate Maj.
+There, he was joined by Confederate Maj.
 Gen. John G. Walker's Texas Division, who called themselves "Walker's Greyhounds".
 Taylor ordered Walker's division to attack U.S. soldiers at two locations on the Louisiana side of the Mississippi.
 The ensuing Battle of Milliken's Bend and Battle of Young's Point failed to accomplish the Confederate objectives.
 After initial success at Milliken's Bend, that engagement failed after U.S. gunboats shelled the Confederate positions.
 Young's Point ended prematurely as well.

 In response to the Confederates summarily executing black U.S. soldiers, U.S. Army General Ulysses S. Grant wrote a letter to Taylor, urging the Confederates to treat captured black U.S. soldiers humanely and professionally and not murder them.
 Grant stated the official position of the U.S. government was that black U.S. soldiers were sworn military men and not insurrectionist slaves, as the Confederates asserted they were.

 After the battles, Taylor marched his army, minus Walker's division, down to the Bayou Teche region.
 From there, Taylor captured Brashear City (Morgan City, Louisiana), which yielded tremendous amounts of supplies, materiel, and new weapons for his army.
 He moved within the outskirts of New Orleans, which was being held by a few green recruits under Brig.
 Gen. William H. Emory.
 While Taylor was encamped on the outskirts and preparing for his attack against the city, he learned that Port Hudson had fallen.
-He retreated his forces up Bayou Teche to avoid the risk of being captured.
+He retreated his forces up the Bayou Teche to avoid capture.